ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The data sent from HTTPS clients and CT monitors and auditors to HTTPS servers is a JSON object {{RFC7159}} with the following content:

-- sths -- an array of 0 or more fresh STH objects
+- sths -- an array of 0 or more fresh SignedTreeHead's as defined in
-  \[XXX recently collected\] from the log associated with log_id.
-Each of these objects consists of

-  - sth_version: Version as defined in {{RFC6962}} Section 3.2, as a
-    number.
-The version of the protocol to which the sth_gossip object conforms.

-  - tree_size: The size of the tree, in entries, as a number.

-  - timestamp: The timestamp of the STH as defined in {{RFC6962}}
-    Section 3.2, as a number.

-  - sha256_root_hash: The Merkle Tree Hash of the tree as defined in
-    {{RFC6962}} Section 2.1, as a base64 encoded string.

-  - tree_head_signature: A TreeHeadSignature as defined in
-    {{RFC6962}} Section 3.5 for the above data, as a base64 encoded string.

-  - log_id: LogID as defined in {{RFC6962}} Section 3.2, as a base64
-    encoded string.
+  {{RFC-6962-BIS-09}} Section 3.6.1.

-\[XXX An STH is considered recently collected iff TBD.\]
+\[XXX An STH is considered fresh iff TBD.\]

 ## Trusted Auditor Stream